 The Template Editor has a list of the currently available templates, a toolbar providing functions for working with templates, and an area at the right showing the properties of the selected template.
 New templates provided when you update to a newer version of Reporting4Act! are automatically imported when you run the program.

-You must have a Premium or Ultimate license to access the Template Editor.
+You must have an Ultimate license to access the Template Editor.

 Comment or report problem with topic